based on Reviews

 Magnesium is involved in almost all metabolic processes:

-• Energy metabolism (e.g. ATP is bound intracellularly to magnesium) à Figure below
+• Energy metabolism (z.B.
+ATP is bound intracellularly to magnesium) à Figure below

-• Contributes to cell membrane permeability and stability at the cellular level via the cross-linking of phospholipids
+• Contributes to cell membrane permeability and stability at the cellular level via cross-linking of phospholipids

-• Has central importance for the control of glucose metabolism
+• Is of central importance for the control of glucose metabolism

-• Regulation of many cardiac functions (e.g. contraction (negative inotropic effect), myocardial metabolism, cardiac performance, stabilization of cardiac rhythm
+• Regulation of many cardiac functions (z.B.
+Contraction (negative inotropic effect), myocardial metabolism, cardiac output, stabilization of cardiac rhythm

 • Biological calcium antagonist